Workflow Customisation

 🚨 Readable Business Logic

-Traditional Systems: Endless configuration screens, rigid rules, project-specific settings that multiply complexity.
+Traditional Systems: Endless configuration screens, rigid rules, repository-specific settings that multiply complexity.

 // Replace configuration with clear rules